 Progress reports

-The 2022 progress report was IGEM’s final annual progress report on Fiskville Inquiry commitments.
-IGEM continues to monitor the three commitments that remain in progress and will report directly to the minister upon their completion.
+IGEM continues to monitor the 2 commitments remaining in progress, and will report directly to the minister upon their completion.

 Review of emergency management for high-risk Victorian communities.